Maintaining Outdoor Sculptures: How to Clean a Bronze Statue and Protective Waxing of Bronze Sculptures

 Maintenance will differ depending on whether your sculpture is:

-The step-by-step statue cleaning guide you can find below applies to both Bronze Resin and to Foundry Bronze metal statues.
-The maintenance of both materials is the same.
+This step-by-step guide outlines the steps for both Bronze Resin and Foundry Bronze metal statues.
+The maintenance of both materials is almost the same.

 Do Not Use:

-to maintain your sculpture.
-As these can all damage the surface or the colour of your bronze statue, and could cause a need to repair it.
+All of these materials can cause damage the surface or the colour of your bronze statue, and could cause a need to repair it.

 Maintenance starts with the placement of your sculpture!
 You can significantly reduce maintenance time on an outdoor sculpture by: